Alex-G-R/FRSGUI/README.md

 # Objectives

 Task priority:
+  - Stardarise the naming convention for functions and variables
   - ~~Add FONT as a styling option, defualt font, functions to change default font, folder for default font in the FRSGUI dir~~
   - ~~Add Text element to UI_element class, create public getters.
 Standardize the draw fuction for Text and Elements~~
   - ~~Rebuilding the style system to <unordered_map> with <variant> instead of variables on top of variables (making the system scalable and easy to add new styles)~~